 Regarding the case with CAASA, on June 16, 2020, Contugas closed the Direct Deal, being expedited to initiate an extrajudicial conciliation procedure.
-On February 11, 2021, Resolution No. 025-2021-OS / TSC-103 of the OSINERGMIN Dispute Settlement Tribunal was notified in relation to CAASA's claim; in said resolution, CAASA's claims since May 2016 onwards are declared groundless, and the Company is ordered to re-invoice from 2014 to April 2016.
+On February 11, 2021, Resolution No. 025-2021-OS / TSC-103 of the OSINERGMIN Dispute Settlement Tribunal was notified in relation to CAASA's claim; in said resolution, CAASA's claims since May of 2016 onwards, and the Company is ordered to re-invoice from 2014 to April 2016.
 All invoicing will be based on what was contracted, and in accordance with the regulation and the Distribution Contract.